- A violinist, pianist, and mathematician who received the Gold Medal from the Royal Conservatory of Music at age 12.

 - Postdoctoral fellow in Computer Science at the Technical University of Munich

-- Award-winning student researcher
+- ACM award-winning student researcher

 - Research interests: non-photorealistic rendering, mathematical art, and fluid simulation

-- Bridges Webmaster
+- Bridges webmaster

 - President and Chief Visionary Officer, Zometool Inc., Longmont, Colorado USA.